 Good financial planning begins with a household budget.
 Creating a budget helps you understand where your money is going each month and also allows you to develop a plan for saving.
-It is important to have a budget so that, you can easily track your spending, keep, monitor and reach your financial goals.
+It is important to have a budget so that, you can easily track your spending, keep, monitor, and reach your financial goals.

-What are your incomes and money-in?
+What is your income and money-in?

 What are your fixed expenses?

 Once you know your monthly income, you should subtract your necessary fixed expenses from the total.
-These are expenses you absolutely have to pay each month and can’t change for the time being.
+These are expenses you have to pay each month and can’t change for the time being.
 This includes bills like your mortgage or rent, utilities, car payments, and insurance premiums.
 Remember that even items like groceries, while they need to be factored into your budget, are

 What are your savings goals?